bsamodro/F5BS/CustomSig/README.md

-## BigIP AWAF - Custom Signature : Block Meta Character + remote execution comammand in URL Parameter
+## BigIP AWAF - Custom Signature : Block Meta Character + remote execution command in URL Parameter

 ### This Document will explain how to block URL which have metacharacter & remote execution command in parameter.
 BuiltIn Signature can only block remote execution command in Body (Payload)